StephonBrown/ReferralAPI/README.md

 A referral link is a unique URL that contains a referral code.
 When a new user clicks on the referral link, they are redirected to the Carton Caps application and the referrer's referral code is then automatically filled during their account setup.
 This allows the existing user to be credited with the referral without the new user having to manually enter the referral code.

-## How Does a Referral Link Work?
-1. A user generates a referral link using the Carton Caps application by selecting a channel to share the link.
-2. The user shares the referral link with a potential new user through the selected channel (e.g. SMS, Email, etc.).
-3. The potential new user clicks on the referral link which is a deferred deeplink that redirects them to the appropriate app store (Google Play Store or Apple App Store) to download the Carton Caps application or if they already have the app installed, it opens the app directly to the appropriate screen(deeplink).
-4. Once the new user downloads and opens the app, the referral code is automatically filled in during the account setup process.
-5. The new user completes the account setup process and the referrer is credited with the referral.

 #### What is a deferred deeplink?
 A _deferred deeplink_ allows for potential users who may not have the application installed to be redirected to the appropriate app store, download the app, and on the first open use the appropriate referral code and other parameters to shape their first experience.
 This allows for a seamless experience for the new user and ensures that the referrer is credited with the referral.